-Share What You Know
+Share What You Know!

+Join us as a volunteer and help introduce students to the great careers available to them!
 Our career exploration events at Minneapolis and Saint Paul public high schools are a great way to inspire and support students as they plan for life after graduation.

 Whether you work in the trades, business, healthcare, the arts, STEM, government or another sector, you have valuable experience and perspectives that can help students take the first step toward great careers or discover new fields.